simphotonics/benchmark_runner/gnuplot/README.md

 For short run times below 1 microsecond each score sample is generated using the functions [`measure`][measure] or the equivalent asynchronous method [`measureAsync`][measureAsync].
-The cyan curve shows approx. over how many runs a score entry is averaged.
+The cyan curve shows over how many runs each score entry is averaged.

 ### Custom Sampling Method